Nov 1, 2018

 radiation.
 In its latest health risk assessment, ICNIRP concludes that there

-are no “substantiated”
+no “substantiated”

 adverse effects of RF radiation on human health.
 See Appendix B: Health Risk Assessment Literature and a summary